Fannie and Freddie: Single Family Delinquency Rate Increased in September

 Source: CalculatedRisk Newsletter

-Freddie Mac reported that the Single-Family serious delinquency rate in June was 0.55%, unchanged from 0.55% May.
-Freddie’s rate is up year-over-year from 0.50% in June 2024, however, this is below the pre-pandemic level of 0.60%.
+Freddie Mac reported that the Single-Family serious delinquency rate in September was 0.57%, up from 0.56% August.
+Freddie’s rate is up year-over-year from 0.54% in September 2024, however, this is below the pre-pandemic level of 0.60%.

 Freddie’s serious delinquency rate peaked in February 2010 at 4.20% following the housing bubble and peaked at 3.17% in August 2020 during the pandemic.

-Fannie Mae reported that the Single-Family serious delinquency rate in June was 0.53%, unchanged from 0.53% in May.
-The serious delinquency rate is up year-over-year from 0.48% in June 2024, however, this is below the pre-pandemic lows of 0.65%.
+Fannie Mae reported that the Single-Family serious delinquency rate in September was 0.54%, up from 0.53% in August.
+The serious delinquency rate is up year-over-year from 0.52% in September 2024, however, this is below the pre-pandemic lows of 0.65%.

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59% following the housing bubble and peaked at 3.32% in August 2020 during the pandemic.